 As real-world Americas flock to voting stations in order to get the 2016 Presidential election over with, virtual versions of Hillary Clinton and Donald Trump take to the streets of Second Life for last-minute campaigning and carousing.
 Update: Additional reporting from the Clinton HQ as election night came to a…

 Hey guys!
 It’s Snorkel the Dolphin here, 🐬

 When Donald Trump accepted the Republican presidential nomination last night, his notoriety was among his first talking points.
-He has, he said, received nearly 14 million votes, the most GOP votes ever.
-That’s a lot of votes, which got me thinking: What’s up at Trump’s Second life headquarters, which, months ago, was…
+He has, he said, received nearly 14 million votes—the most GOP votes ever.
+That’s a lot of votes.
+It got me thinking: What’s up at Trump’s Second life headquarters, which, months ago, was rife

 Within hours of posting a video of my visit to the Second Life Trump Mansion, the forces of chaos organized a rally.

 Following news that the recreation of Donald Trump’s Florida mansion in virtual playground Second Life was owned by an anime schoolgirl, I decided to take a tour.
 It was lovely, until I was forcibly ejected by security.